melvin15may/ssdedupe/README.rst

 Interface
 ---------

-This provides a simple command-line program, ``pgdedupe``.
+This provides a simple command-line program, ``ssdedupe``.
 Two configuration files specify the deduplication parameters and database connection settings.
 To run deduplication on a generated dataset, create a ``database.yml`` file that specifies the following parameters::